-- Inviting people to join the group (ten maximum) and liaising with group members.
+- Inviting people to join the group (approximately ten to fifteen) and liaising with group members.
 We suggest you start with local contacts and build from there.
 The only stipulation (from the Reading Force charity) is that all those included must have a connection to the military (including wider family members, veterans, military personnel, former military families separated through divorce or relationship breakdown)

-- Organising a monthly online book club (with support from us)
+- Organising a monthly book clubs (with support from us)

 - Communication in between (we will provide templates and guides to get you started)

 - Coordination of getting copies of books to your book club members

 - Preparation for the meeting

 - Hosting the meeting